-Changing the Corda Dome
+Changing the dome

 The dome is easy to replace.
+Replace it whenever needed.

-Hold the widest part of the dome and pull it off from the connections joint on the tube.
+Use a finger nail and hold the bottom of the dome.
+Then pull it off.
 Place the new dome on the speaker and ensure that it is fastened securely.